aws-actions/configure-aws-credentials/README.md

 - Be especially careful about running Actions in non-ephemeral environments, or [triggering workflows on `pull_request_target`](https://docs.github.com/en/actions/reference/workflows-and-actions/events-that-trigger-workflows#pull_request_target) events.
+- Follow [GitHub's security best practices][gh-security] for using third-party actions.
 - Set `translate-env-variables` to false if the [AWS environment variables][env] or the [action input variables](./README.md#inputs-as-environment-variables) in your runner are set by other processes to prevent unexpected behavior.